 Reflecting the overall vision of the Department of Global Development as a unit that marries the study of development with experiential learning and active engagement with development practice, students are afforded opportunities to participate in progressively advanced engaged and experiential learning opportunities over the course of the major, including a required internship with an organization, agency, or business.

-Whether domestic or international; with a community-based organization, international agency, or Cornell researcher; focused on policy, research or action, the internship experience is intended to provide students with an opportunity to deepen their understanding of development while enhancing their skills as critical thinkers, communicators, collaborators, problem solvers and leaders.
+The internship experience — whether domestic or international, and focused on policy, research or action — is intended to provide students with an opportunity to deepen their understanding of development while enhancing their skills as critical thinkers, communicators, collaborators, problem solvers and leaders.

 As the internship is designed to complement classroom-based learning, enabling students to deepen and expand their understanding of and skills for advancing development, it is supported through preparation and learning in and across several core courses and related assignments.

 - A semester abroad with the Cornell SIT program in Ghana that involves an internship with a local organization supporting women entrepreneurs.